Thursday, 16 November 2017

 Filling:

-5. Pour half the filling over biscuit base without dislodging the savioardi; smooth with a spatula
+4. Pour half the filling over biscuit base without dislodging the upright savioardi; smooth with a spatula

-6. One by one, dip about a dozen savioardi biscuits into the coffee mix , a couple of seconds on both sides.
+5. One by one, dip a dozen savioardi biscuits into the coffee mix, a couple of seconds on both sides.
 Count 1 potato-2 potato; biscuits will absorb sufficient coffee but won't go soggy.
-Layer biscuits over filling.
+Layer biscuits over filling

-7. Pour over the rest of the filling leaving a little space below the savoiradi lining the dish
+6. Pour the rest of the filling into the pan leaving an inch or so of space below the tops of the savoiradi 'soldiers'

 Ganache Topping (see tips below)